OPT STEM Extension

 - Evidence that first period of OPT was conducted appropriately – employment was directly related to the major and appropriate for the level of study and no more than 90 days of unemployment (job offer letters, pay stubs, etc.)

 - Mail all documents to the appropriate Service Center prior to the expiration date on your current EAD.
-Check the I-765 instructions (PDF) to see which Service Center should receive your application.
-See the USCIS Web site for filing addresses.
+See the USCIS Web site for filing addresses and which Service Center should receive your application.

 - Once the application is received, if there are no requests for additional evidence or information, your extension is automatic and is effective the very next day after your current authorization expires.
 You do not have to await the arrival of your new EAD in order to continue working for up to 180 days.
 If 120 days pass and you do not receive your new EAD, please contact us so that we can assist you in following up with the Service Center.